EmilHvitfeldt/smltar/docs/02_tokenization.md

 #> [15] "it"
 ```

 At first sight, this result looks pretty decent.
 However, we have lost all punctuation, which may or may not be helpful for our modeling goal, and the hero of this story (`"fir-tree"`) was split in half.
 Already it is clear that tokenization is going to be quite complicated.
 Luckily for us, a lot of work has been invested in this process, and typically it is best to use these existing tools.
-For example, **tokenizers** [@Mullen18] and **spacy** [@spacy2] implement fast, consistent tokenizers we can use.
+For example, **tokenizers** [@Mullen18] and **spaCy** [@spacy2] implement fast, consistent tokenizers we can use.
 Let's demonstrate with the **tokenizers** package.

 ```r